In the throws of mystery and horror, Mononoke The Movie: The Phantom in the Rain interjects a story of girlhood and holding on to self.

 Lupin III: The First, Mononoke, Princess Mononoke, Thermae Romae, Yasuke

-Ode to Anime Studios – NAZ
+Ode to Anime Studios – Lidenfilms

 Ode to Anime Studios – Trigger